bolaft/diannotator/README.md

 #### Update : `Control U`

-The next entry updates the name of the label used for the active segment, on the active dimension.
+The next entry updates the name of the label used for the active segment, on the active layer.
 All segments annotated with this label will be affected.

 #### Undo : `Control Z`